udacity/create-your-own-adventure/english/dance/dance.md

-You dance frantically until the ground begins to shake and then marshmallows fall from walls revealing a hidden door.
+You dance frantically around the stonehenge and wait until the ground begins to shake and then marshmallows fall from walls revealing a hidden door.

 Do you: